OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 1. The basic types `string`, `number`, `boolean`, `void`, and `undefined` are supported.

-1. Union types used as return types follow the same restrictions as they do when used as script parameters.
+1. Object and union types used as return types follow the same restrictions as they do when used as script parameters.

-1. Array types (`[]`) are allowed if they are of type `string`, `number`, or `boolean`.
-They are also allowed if the type is a supported union or supported literal type.
+1. Array types (`[]`) are allowed if they are of type `string`, `number`, `boolean`.
+They are also allowed if the type is a supported object, union, or literal type.
     > [!IMPORTANT]
     > Please note that the object `Array<T>` is not a supported return type.

-1. Object types used as return types follow the same restrictions as they do when used as script parameters.

 1. Implicit typing is supported, though it must follow the same rules as a defined type.